Azure/azure-sdk-for-python/sdk/communication/azure-communication-jobrouter/README.md

 - [Read more about Router in Azure Communication Services][router_concepts]

 ### More sample code
-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/communication/azure-communication-jobrouter/samples) directory for detailed examples of how to use this library.
+Please take a look at the [samples][job_router_samples] directory for detailed examples of how to use this library.

 ## Provide Feedback